-There are three general types of student loans: private loans made by banks and other lenders without any involvement of the government, federal direct loans made by the government itself; and federally guaranteed loans made by banks and other lenders and insured by the government.
+There are three general types of student loans: private loans made by banks and other lenders without any involvement of the government, federal direct loans made by the government itself; and federally loans made by banks and other lenders and insured by the government.
 Additionally, colleges and universities sometimes make educational loans, usually in partnership with banks or other financial institutions.

-In the case of federally guaranteed loans, the government pays subsidies to the lenders who make the loans and then guarantees up to 97% of the loans.
+In the case of federally loans, the government pays subsidies to the lenders who make the loans and then guarantees up to 97% of the loans.
 Lenders are thereby protected from almost all losses on the transactions.
-The interest rates on federal direct and federally guaranteed loans are fixed rates established by Congress.
+The interest rates on federal direct and federally loans are fixed rates established by Congress.
 Private loan terms are typically less favorable than those of government loans, and interest rates on private loans can change over time.

 A History of Problems[ad_block float=”right”]